radha-murugan/msc-project/README.md

 # Brain Tumor Survival Prediction Using Explainable AI Techniques

 This repository contains the full source code for the MSc Computing Project.
-The project builds an end-to-end deep learning pipeline for automated brain tumour classification from MRI scans, using transfer learning (ResNet50) and three explainable AI techniques — Test-Time Augmentation, Grad-CAM, and Monte Carlo Dropout.
+The project builds an deep learning pipeline for automated brain tumour classification from MRI scans, using transfer learning (ResNet50) and three AI techniques: Test-Time Augmentation, Grad-CAM and Monte Carlo Dropout.

 ## Dataset

 The dataset is **not included** in this repository due to size.
 Download it from Kaggle before running the notebooks: **[Kaggle Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset)**

-After downloading, unzip and place the folders so your directory looks like this:
+After downloading, unzip and place the folders as shown below so your directory looks like this:

 ```
 msc-project/